-Senior Vice President, EMEA Region, MD CEMA Region
+Senior Vice President, IDC EMEA & Managing Director, CEMA Region

 Steven Frantzen is a long-time specialist on the Information and Communication Technology (ICT) industry and markets of Europe, Middle East and Africa (EMEA).
 As Senior Vice President for Research and Consulting, Mr. Frantzen oversees the planning and execution of IDC's standard research programs and consulting for 75 countries spanning Western Europe, Central and Eastern Europe and the Middle East and Africa.